devshashankb/flutter/README.md

 ![Bloc Pattern](/assets/bloc.png)

-This simple Weather application just samples out the flutter features.
+This simple Weather application just samples out the few flutter/dart features.
 It starts with a customized weather icon on your device screen.
 When clicked, you can enter specific city for weather information.
 Later, it present's it in themetic design based on weather condition.
 You can refresh/view the tempeartures in Celsius/Farenheit.
 Snack bar with the city name is shown as soon as we reload the weather.

 ## Getting Started